 Table of Contents

-Supports vCenter and ESX and ESXi (licensed version only)
+Supports vCenter and ESX and ESXi (licensed and free version)

 Supports running on both Windows and Linux